jlmelville/smallvis/docs/specd.md

 function evaluations as well as gradient evaluations, which DBD only carries out when logging every 100 iterations.

 Initialization was from a scaled PCA using the first two PCs, without any input data scaling.
+The van der Maaten experiments also initialized from PCA, presumably without any scaling.
+No early exaggeration was used: the spectral directions and the van der Maaten experiments don't either.
 The target perplexity was 40.

 Example invocations are given below: